pyjanitor-devs/pandas_flavor/README.md

 *What does this mean?*

 It's super easy to custom functionality to Pandas DataFrames and Series.

 Import this package.
-Write simple python function.
-Register it using one of the following decorators.
+Write a simple python function.
+Register the function using one of the following decorators.

 *Why?*

 Pandas is super handy.
-It's general purpose is to be a "flexible and powerful data analysis / manipulation library".
-With this API, you can tailor pandas to fit a specific field or use case.
+Its general purpose is to be a "flexible and powerful data analysis/manipulation library".

-Maybe you want to a DataFrame that loads your specific data (and checks if the file contains unwanted columns)?
+**Pandas Flavor** allows you to tailor Pandas to specific fields or use cases.

-Maybe you want custom plot functions?
+Maybe you want to add new write methods to the Pandas DataFrame?
+Maybe you want custom plot functionality?
 Maybe something else?

 ## Register accessors